Uttarakhand

 But it’s not just the flowers that make this trek special.
 Along the way, you’ll witness waterfalls, glacial streams, lush green meadows, and snow-covered peaks in the distance.
 The peaceful atmosphere and raw natural beauty make the journey deeply calming and refreshing.
 Even the trail leading to the valley, surrounded by forests and misty hills, feels like a scene from a fairytale.

-Since the Valley of Flowers opens only for a few months each year, from June to early October, visiting it feels even more special.
+Since the Valley of Flowers opens only for a few months each year, from July to September, visiting it feels even more special.
 It’s a rare chance to see nature in one of its most beautiful forms.
 So yes, the Valley of Flowers is not just worth it, it’s a must-visit.
 The sights, the serenity, and the sense of wonder you’ll carry back make every step of the trek worthwhile.

 No, staying overnight at Hemkund Sahib is not allowed.
 The place is located at a high altitude and weather conditions can turn extreme quickly, especially after sunset.
 Pilgrims and trekkers are allowed to visit during the day, but everyone must return to Ghangaria, the base village, by evening.
 The Gurudwara closes in the late afternoon, and it’s important to descend on time for your safety.